Cash in on January blues to jumpstart your sales

 Your buyers can afford wallowing in the January blues; you can’t.
 Snap out of it!

-Perhaps the only active sales in January are back to school, transportation back to the city and the crooked traffic cop hoping to find your car insurance expired.
-Most of the other sellers are ‘recharging their batteries’ from December’s ‘shut down’, which is unfortunate.
+Perhaps the only active sales in January are back to school shopping, fare paying passengers travelling back to the city, and the crooked traffic cop hoping to find your car insurance expired.
+Most other sellers are experiencing January blues -‘recharging their batteries’ from December’s ‘shut down’, which is unfortunate.

 Patterns